rdkcentral/Lightning-ui/docs/ColorShift.md

 ### settings
 Returns the current settings of the Color Shift component as an `object`.

+### autoColorShift
+Returns the current value of the autoColorShift property.

 ### adjusterTags
 Returns the adjuster `tags` that the Color Shift component is using.
 This returns an `array` of all the adjusters the Color Shift component is using.